-Well the names of all the chess pieces are the King, Queen, Rook, Bishop, Knight and Pawn.
-The Rook, Bishop and knight come in pairs, meanwhile there are 8 pawns in total and one King and one Queen to complete the royal family.
+To get right to it, the names of all the chess pieces are the King, Queen, Rook, Bishop, Knight, and Pawn.
+The Rook, Bishop, and Knight come in pairs, meanwhile, there are 8 Pawns in total and one King and one Queen to complete the royal family.

 This special rule applies to the king and the rook.
 Castling allows you to do two important things:

-- Move your rook out of the corner and into the middle of the game.
+- Develop your rook by moving your rook out of the corner and into the middle of the game.

-You can move the king two squares to one side, and then shift the rook right next to the king on the opposite side.
+To castle you must move the king two squares to one side and then shift the rook right next to the king on the opposite side.
 However, to be able to castle, the following conditions must be fulfilled.

 - For the rook, it must be the first move